CivityNL/civity-docs-edit/README.md

 ### Translations

 Docs Civity currently supports English, Dutch and Swedish.
-If a new language needs be added, please follow the [step-by-step] (https://docusaurus.io/docs/i18n/tutorial).
+If a new language needs be added, please follow the [step-by-step](https://docusaurus.io/docs/i18n/tutorial).
 After every change on the documentation and release notes, please remeber to add on the three languages mentioned.

 The MDX files should be translated, and then copied to the respective locale folder - Ex: `/website/i18n/sv/docusaurus-plugin-content-docs/current`.
 Please notice that every instance folder , should have a 'current' subfolder withe the desired translations.